tc39/proposal-private-methods/README.md

 Keeping state and behavior private to a class lets library authors present a clear, stable interface, while changing their code over time behind the scenes.
 The [class fields](https://github.com/tc39/proposal-class-fields) proposal provides private fields for classes and instances, and this proposal builds on that by adding private methods and accessors (getter/setters) to JavaScript.
 With this proposal, any class element can be private.

-Decorators aren't part of this proposal, but it's designed to allow decorators to work on top of it.
-See [unified class features](https://github.com/littledan/proposal-unified-class-features) for an explanation of how they would work together.

 For discussion about semantic details, see [DETAILS.md](https://github.com/littledan/proposal-private-methods/blob/master/DETAILS.md).
 This document focuses more on the end user experience and intuition.

 ## A guiding example: Custom elements with classes